-The Krentz Cello Studio is about building a strong foundation from the ground up for the students to enjoy the full potential of their instrument.
+The Krentz Cello Studio is about building a strong technical foundation from the ground up for the students to enjoy the full potential of their instrument.
 From day 1 a team is created for each student: the student, the parent, the teacher.
 A pianist who the students play with and receive supplemental coaching with will be added as they advance.
-With this support system and expert training from Ms. Shin and Dr. Krentz, students have the chance to be the best they can be.
+With this support system and expert training from Mrs. and Dr. Krentz, students have the chance to be the best they can be.

 Dr. Kevin Krentz

 Kevin Krentz is a respected teacher, inventor and performer.
 He is founder of Krentz String Works and Artistic Director of the Methow Valley Chamber Music Festival.

 Haeyoon Krentz has been teaching for 18 years and has worked with some of the leading teachers of the past century including Janos Starker and Also Paris.
 She currently holds her studio in both Bellevue and Seattle.

 We at the Krentz Cello Studio wholeheartedly believe the easiest way to begin on the cello and probably any instrument is to use the basic theory behind the Suzuki Method.
 The central idea of the Suzuki Method is simple: learning both to play an instrument and to read music at the same time is very difficult.
 It is much easier to learn an instrument initially by rote and introduce note reading later.
 However, depending on the age of the student and their rate of development, both Dr. and Mrs. Krentz transition much earlier than official Suzuki training into a note-reading and technical exercise-type traditional approach based on the student’s mastery of the instrumental basics.